About the Challenge

 • GPS trackers will be provided for every participant.

-• Warm checkpoints are located every 8–10 km with medics and event crew.
+• Warm checkpoints are located every 8–10 km with medics and event crew in attendance on a constant basis.

-• Roaming snowmobiles and 4x4 vehicles will provide additional safety coverage.
+• Roaming snowmobiles and 4x4 vehicles will provide additional safety coverage across the terrain.

 Is travel insurance required?